AsciiDoc Basics

 A monospace word, a monospace phrase, and monospace characters.

-To mark up code blocks, include example files, and add callouts, see Code Blocks and Callouts.
+Do not use the code style to mark up extended code samples or examples in the documentation.
+To mark up code blocks and include example files, see Code Blocks and Callouts.

 Button, Keyboard, and Menu UI Macros